pritom48/ass-12-computer-tools/README.md

 6. Firebase has been used to authenticate the user.
 Data will be loaded and saved in the MongoDB database.

 ## Use teach
-  React.js, Javascript, ES6, React Router, Firebase, ExpressJs, NodeJs, MongoDB, JWT, HTML5, CSS3, Bootstrap
+  React.js, Javascript, ES6, React Router, Firebase, ExpressJs, NodeJs, MongoDB, JWT, HTML5, CSS3, Tailwind, React Hook, React Hook Form, React Query

 In the project directory, you can run: